aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/signatureline/_index.md

 ### getTitle() {#getTitle--}

-Gets and sets the title of singer.
+Gets or sets the title of singer.

 ```javascript
 getTitle() : string;